All Episodes

 I have more of an issue with the fact that they don't know our history, so how can they even comment on it?

-Well, they were also, I mean, you have these left-wing groups that try to, you know, in infiltrate and influence these kids.
+Well, they were also, I mean, you have these left-wing groups that try to, you know, infiltrate and influence these kids.

 But listen, they're young.

-I I think that if they have an open mind, I think they can be persuaded.
+I think that if they have an open mind, I think they can be persuaded.

 I really believe that.

-Yeah, but I think a big part of it is that they really just they kind of jump on a bandwagon and they don't appreciate the freedom and they don't appreciate that we got our country came about because we were able to arm ourselves against the British and fight for our freedom.
+Yeah, but I think a big part of it is that they really just, they kind of jump on a bandwagon and they don't appreciate the freedom and they don't appreciate that we got our country came about because we were able to arm ourselves against the British and fight for our freedom.

 They don't even know that.

-We you know, you can't do that.
+You know, you can't do that.

-They they don't they don't understand all the why things were implemented the way they were.
+They don't understand why things were implemented the way they were and the genius behind our forefathers.

 And I don't think any intelligent person would make the argument, no, I don't want anybody there that would confront the shooter with a weapon to stop them.